PRINT

 What does it do?

-The battery stores electrical energy and the starter converts that energy into
+The battery stores electrical energy and the starter converts that

-echanical force to turn the engine for starting.
+energy into Mechanical force to turn the engine for starting.

-The alternator produces electric current to replace what the starter used during
+The alternator produces electric current to replace what the starter

-tart-up and to support electrical loads when the engine is running.
+used durings tart-up and to support electrical loads when the engine is running.

 An ignition module turns the low-voltage supply to the ignition coil on and off,